 The immature seeds of the edible soya bean are a nutritious snack.
 Steam or boil the whole pods for 3-5 minutes and set out, salted or unsalted, as a fun finger-food.
 This treat is called edamame.
 The small, slightly fuzzy pods hold fat green beans that pop out easily from the cooked soybean pods.
-They have a smooth rich taste that kids love.
 Good for freezing also.
 The plants are big and vigorous but the seeds are delicate, so don’t drop or crush them.
 Soya beans contain the most protein out of all the beans, and are a healthy addition to your diet.
-Follow along with this handy How to Grow Soya Beans Guide and grow food!
-Warning: Some people are allergic to soybeans.
+Below are some of our top tips on how to grow soya beans from seed.

 Season & Zone